reearth/docs.reearth.io/developer-guide/plugin/future-plans.md

 This is an idea for a plugin feature that is still in the conceptual stage at the moment, but could be implemented in the future.

-## Upgrading already installed plugin

-Currently, it is not possible to overwrite a plugin with the same ID, and it must be removed once.
-Therefore, once you have added blocks and widgets, they will disappear and you will need to install the plugin again and add them again.

-Since this makes development less efficient, we are planning to implement a feature that will allow you to overwrite an already installed plugin with a newer version of the plugin.
-The added widgets, etc. will remain intact and the properties will be automatically migrated to the new property schema.

 ## Embed HTML files and other static files to JS

 Currently, it needs to be written as a string in JavaScript, but in actual development, it is often more convenient to be able to write it as a separate file.
 We are considering a function to automatically embed the HTML file as a JavaScript string when installing the plug-in.